 We have offered hundreds of safe responsible tours since 2009

 Safe and experienced – Visit with a local.
-We employ trusted and knowledgable guides who are active in community service.
+We employ trusted guides who are active in community service.
 We operate during daytime and within safe public areas.
-We have had ZERO reports of injuries, harassment, or any complications.
+We have had ZERO incidents of injuries, harassment, or any complications.

 Responsible – We know what’s appropriate.
-We live and work in Kibera and will provide guidelines around photos, donations, etc. We'll shield you from hawkers and can mediate if you choose to purchase local crafts (we don’t take commissions).
+We live and work in Kibera and will provide guidance around photos, donations, etc.

 Services we recommend